jenkinsci/debian-pbuilder-plugin/README.md

 ## Output

 The output of all commands(pbuilder, etc) can be found in the console of the build.

 Once the project has been built, the output files will be automatically added as artifacts.

-The format of the files is the same as a normal deb file.  `package-name_version~<date>.[svn|git]<rev>.<build_number>`.
+The format of the files is the same as a normal deb file.
+`package-name_version~<date>.[svn|git]<rev>.<build_number>` by default.
 The reason for using the `~` in the name is that that denotes a pre-release version of software.
 If the distribution that has been set is not `unreleased`, then the version will have `+0` in place of `~`.
+NoTe that the version of the generated deb files can be configured in the global options for the plugin.

 ## Other Notes

 This plugin assumes that your project is in a `3.0 (native)` format, otherwise dpkg-source will fail.

 ## License